Rum! For me the very word conjures up images of sun-soaked Caribbean islands, or sailors waiting for their daily ration of rum.

 It was a tradition that lasted until 1970 – when it became apparent that consuming alcohol was not exactly conducive to operating the modern warfare equipment on board today’s ships.

 Why is Mainbrace different to other rums?

-Mainbrace Rum takes the splicing of a main brace to a new meaning, because this rum is actually unique – ie, it is the skilled and happy blending/splicing together of two different rums – one from Guyana, the other from Martinique.
+Mainbrace rum takes the splicing of the main brace to a new meaning, because this rum is actually unique – ie, it is the skilled and happy blending/splicing together of two different rums – one from Guyana, the other from Martinique.

 Guyana and Martinique

 From Guyana with its heritage of rich, full-bodied molasses blend rums Mainbrace draws on rum from three different-aged rums produced by three different historic stills of the Diamond Distillery – Guyana’s last surviving distillery.